What are Social Sciences classes?

 Design your own course

 Many high schools offer the option of independent study, where you take your topic of interest in a subject and conduct research/study 1-on-1 with a teacher.
 If you want to learn more about, for example, the Vietnam War during 1975 and the social impact post-war, you can reach out to a History teacher at school to express your interest and ask for mentorship in the independent study.
-The initiative and drive to advance your study will help you in college and in your career and create a great impression with the college admission when you submit your application.
+The initiative and drive to advance your studies will help you in college and in your career and create a great impression with the college admission when you submit your application.

 Participate in a social science summer program

-Check out our guide to the top social science summer programs, with programs at Ivy League schools such as Columbia University, Harvard University, Yale University, and Stanford University as well as other top schools.
+Check out our guide to the top social science summer programs, with programs at Ivy League schools such as Columbia University, Harvard University, Yale University, and Stanford University, as well as other top schools.

 Take an online class